Tom Fitzgerald described Octave’s career as a professor very well in this article. Here are a few highlights:

 In 1991 Octave retired with a surprise party hosted by many of his former students and colleagues and friends, with folks coming from across the continent and ‘best wishes’ faxes sent from around the world.

 There is no doubt that Octave was a favorite lecturer of students.
-His humor and remarkable gift to be able to teach complicated ideas to future engineers was rare indeed.
-His teaching methods has been studied and attempts made to emulate him, but no one can hold a candle to Octave.
+His humor and remarkable gift to be able to teach complicated ideas to future engineers were rare indeed.
+His teaching methods have been studied and attempts made to emulate him, but no one can hold a candle to Octave.